 Here's an excerpt from a Missouri case that my provide guidance:

 "When a person possesses knowledge or skill superior to that of an ordinary person, the law requires of that person conduct consistent with such knowledge or skill.
-W. Page Keeton et al., Prosser and Keeton on the Law of Torts...Read more »
+W. Page Keeton et al., Prosser and Keeton on the...Read more »

 001-3912 was dismissed by nolle prosequi.
 Could the form I'd signed in Case 001-3912 constitute compliance with Section 600.051 for my subsequent Case 011-2189 and relieve the trial court from obtaining a new form pertinent to the new case?

 We are now divorced, but we're married when he did a bad remodeling job.
 They are now sueing me because we were married at the time.
 I had no involvement in the job, business, or contract.
 We have always had separate bank accounts, no joint assets, and I received no money for this work.
 I knew...
 Read more »